 Best for Businesses With Credit Scores Under 600

-If your credit score is under six hundred, but over 500, OnDeck will likely be able to offer you the lowest interest rate.
+If your credit score is at least 600, OnDeck will likely be able to offer you the lowest interest rate.
 Its borrowing requirements aren’t quite as stringent as either Fundation or StreetShares, but it still offers competitive interest rates approximately 30-50% for a term loan.
 You can also potentially borrow nearly five times as much; up to $500,000.
 Borrowers need to have been in business at least 1 year, and have over $100,000 in annual revenue.

 Unlike most other lenders, who offer monthly repayments, OnDeck requires either daily or weekly repayments with anywhere between three month to three year terms.
 This makes it a smart option for businesses with consistent cash flow, like restaurants and retail stores.
 It’s probably not a good idea to get a loan through OnDeck if your business’s revenue is more seasonal, though.
 OnDeck also charges a one-time origination fee of 2.5 percent to 4 percent, which is deducted from the loan proceeds.

 Who it’s good for: If you need to borrow more than $100,000, but you don’t have a strong credit score, OnDeck is going to be your best choice.